-In general, Edinburgh is one of those European cities you can visit all year round and don’t fear missing out on its food and arts scene – restaurants, shops, tourist attractions and music venues are all opened even when the tourists leave.
+In general, Edinburgh is one of those European cities you can visit all year round and don’t fear missing out on its food and arts scene – restaurants, shops, tourist attractions and music venues are all open even when the tourists leave.

 If you can’t decide when to book your holiday to Edinburgh, consider these four simple questions to help you to make the most with your time and budget:

 - Entertainment – what’s on

 - Weather and climate

 HIGH SEASON: JULY and AUGUST

 With average high temperatures around 19’C, summertime is the warmest time of the year in Edinburgh and it’s also a high season in tourism.